Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 example above.

-Actually, we’re not kidding.
-Monads are implemented in the standard library.
+Monads and monad transformers are implemented in the standard library.
 Finally, Common Lisp now has true monads!
 Not CLOS hack-jobs that don’t work.

 Here’s a little REPL example to compute the difference between the maximal and minimal element of a list: